merlinnot/com-merlinnot/README.md

 ## Deployment

-Deployment is handled by an [automated service](https://www.netlify.com) and must not be performed manually.
+Deployment is handled in an automated way and must not be performed manually.
 For each PR a staging environment is created and a corresponding link is added as a validation check.
 Staging environment can be used to play with a new version and to make sure it looks exactly as it should.

 ## Built with